edthedev/edthedev.github.io/blog/luanti/mods.md

 - Essential because light sources can be hard to come by, early game.
 - Essential because requiring a deep mine to generate light of any kind is a significant immersion break in the early game.

-`Cleaner` replaces any unrecognized objects from uninstalled mods with a simple red block.
-- Essential because you can remove mods that are not working, without worrying too much about unrecognized blocks left behind.
-- Unrecognized blocks can be picked up and trashed.
-- Gives a server admin freedom to remove mods that are not right for that server.
-- Prevents a lot of error messages on start-up, after removing a mod.

 `Farming Redo` adds so many crops.
 - Essential because it makes seeds from all kinds of crops spawn randomly when a player digs in grass